Torcheye/TorcheyeToolbox/README.md

 ## About

-TorchEye Games Studio Toolbox is a centralized hub for game development tools and resources, designed to empower engineers at TorchEye Games and the wider game development community.
+TorchEye Games Toolbox is a centralized hub for game development tools and resources, designed to empower engineers at TorchEye Games and the wider game development community.

 ## What's Inside